-8. TERM COMMUNICATIONS
+8. Team Communications

 Clear and consistent communication within the team is vital to our success and is an integral part of the team.
 Our primary method of communication is Slack, an online chat tool with both web and mobile apps.
 Students are required to check Slack regularly.
 This means at least daily during busy seasons, as well as making sure their phone is charged and battery is conserved during competitions.
-Additional information, calendars, meeting notes and other resources will be posted to the team website, www.howdybots.org.
+Additional information will be posted to the team intranet site, intranet.howdybots.org, and the team website, www.howdybots.org.